ydkmlt84/Maintainerr_docs/docs/Glossary.md

 #### Collections media is present in (titles) (incl. parents)

+!!! info ""
-> List of collections that the Plex item is present in.
+    List of collections that the Plex item is present in.
 This will also include collections the parent season and/or episode is present in.

 - Key: Plex.sw_collection_names_including_parent
 - Availability: seasons, episodes